ManuMannar0/ManuMannar0/README.md

-### Hi there 👋
+Hi there 👋
-### I'm Emanuele, Freelance Frontend Developer
+I'm Emanuele, product specialist and web developer.

-- 🌱 I’m currently work for Abstract Milano as IT Specialist
+- 🌱 I’m always learning all I need to become a man
-- 👯 I'd like to collaborate to an open source project
+- 👯 In the future I'd like to collaborate to an open source project
-- 📫 How to reach me: mancariemanuele@gmail.com or <a href="https://www.linkedin.com/in/emanuele-mancari-b4b10171/" target="_blank" >Linkedin message</a>
+- 📫 How to reach me: laparteweb@gmail.com
-- 👔 Lenguages: ENG ITA
+- 😄 Lenguages: ENG ITA
 <!-- - ⚡ Fun fact: lot of -->

 **some friends of mine** ->